icshwi/e3-tools/rt_conf/README.md

 # Tuning the Kernel boot parameters

+According to the Reference [2], we select the minimum boot parameters as follows:

 * idle=pool (with the assumption that TSC is selected as the system clock source)
 * intel_idle.max_cstate=0
 * processor.max_cstate=1